kmacdonald06/language-translator/customizing.md

 - Training data format: [TMX](#tmx-files) (UTF-8 encoded)
 - Maximum file size: 10 MB

-### Guidelines for forced glossary customization
+Forced glossary examples are sensitive to capitalization, so make sure that your training data reflects the capitalization of content that your application will encounter.

-- Forced glossary examples are sensitive to capitalization, so make sure that your training data reflects the capitalization of content that your application will encounter.
+{: tip}

 ### Forced glossary example